 In the meantime, limited copies of the book are available at the following retailers:

-76 E 7th St, New York, NY 10003
+Common Things - 76 E 7th St, New York, NY 10003

 Waka Waka is a visual meditation on movement and a journey across geographies, cultures, and time.
 Spanning more than fifteen years and over fifteen African countries, the project reflects an ongoing search for what it means to see and be seen within one’s own landscape.
 Through the lens of Ernest Danjuma Enebi, Waka Waka becomes both an archive and an invitation, a call to witness the ordinary as extraordinary and to find rhythm and dignity in the everyday.